clairemoorecantwell/learnLexicalConstraints/readme.md

 **urIDlist:** list of strings, that are the strings of the URs

-**urProbsList:** List of floats, aligned to the list of URs - each number is the 'lexical frequency' of that UR, or the weight at which you want it to be sampled for learning
+**urProbsList:** List of floats, aligned to the list of URs - each number is the 'lexical frequency' of that UR, or the weight at which you want it to be sampled for learning.
+These can by any real positive number (or 0) - for sampling the list will be converted to a proper probability distribution.

-**theory:** Right now, only 'MaxEnt' is implemented
+**theory:** Right now, only 'MaxEnt' is implemented.
+Hopefully in the future, we can do at least Noisy HG and regular HG.

 **constraints:** List of names of the markedness/faithfulness constraints

 **w:** List of weights of the markedness/faithfulness constraints

-**t:** Current or last learning iteration
+**t:** Current or most recent learning iteration

+**lexicon:** This keeps track of what words have actually been presented to the learner, and how often.
+Its structure is [[],[]], or a list containing two sublists.
+The first is a list of UR objects, and the second is a list of their corresponding integer 'frequencies', which indicate the number of times that UR has been used for learning.
+For example, [[ur1,ur2,ur3],[12,45,0]] indicates that ur1 has been used 12 times, ur2 has been used 45 times, and ur3 has not been used at all.

+**pLexC:** The probability that, upon error, a lexical constraint will be induced.
+This starts out as 1, and can get lowered over the course of learning if you're using probabilistic induction of these constraints.

 methods:

 `addUR(ur)` adds an object of class `UR` to the `Tableaux`

-`initializeWeights()` Initializes the weights to zero  *NOTE: need to fix this so that it can take arbitrary or random starting weights*

-`sample()` Uses `urProbsList` to sample a UR (for use in updating)

-`update(theory, learnRate, lexCstartW, decayRate=None, decayType=None)` Executes a single update iteration.
-The steps of this are (1) sample a UR using `sample()`, (2) compare the predicted output given the current grammar to the observed outpus using `compareObsPred()`.
-(3) If there's an error, first (3a) update the general constraints with `perceptronUpdate`, then (3b) update the lexC's.
-If there's already a lexC favoring the observed form, increment it by the learning rate.
-If there's any lexC's favoring a different surface form, decrement them by the learning rate.
-If there's no lexC favoring the observed surface form, create one with weight *lexCstartW*  (4) Lastly, increment *t*.
-The function returns the UR that was used, and whether or not there was an error (1 for error, 0 for no error)
+`initializeWeights(w)` Takes an optional argument, `w`, which is the weight vector you want to use for starting weights.
+If no `w` is provided, the weights are all initialized to zero.

+`getReady()` Creates a new attribute for the Tableaux object: URsampleVector, which is a list of probabilities that's normalized from urProbsList, and turned into a numpy array if numpy is turned on.

+`sample()` Uses `URsampleVector` to sample a UR, and returns that UR object.
+This is no longer actually used inside the learning functions, but you might find it useful for playing around with single iterations or troubleshooting.

+`resetTime()` Resets the time stamps of all the parts of the tableaux object - the `t` value, as well as the `lastSeen` value of each UR.

+`resetLexC()` Goes through the URs and erases all their lexical constraints.

+`downSample(size,disregardFrequency=False)` returns a new Tableaux object with only `size` UR's, sampled without replacement from the original Tableaux object.
+By default, it samples them according to their given frequencies, but you can turn this off by setting `disregardFrequency` to `True`

+`update(theory, learnRate, lexCstartW, lexLearnRate, lexCSample=False, lexCSampleSize=10, decayRate=None, decayType=None, haveLexC=False, comparisonStrategy='sample', urToUse=None)` Executes a single update iteration.
+See the paper/presentation for a schematic of how this iteration proceeds.
+This function returns the UR object updated on, and a 1 or 0, indicating whether there was an error or not (1 means error, 0 means no error).
+Inside the function the following things happen:

+  - Check if a UR has been provided in `urToUse`.
+If not, get one using `sample()`.
+  - Add the UR being used to the `lexicon`, or up its count if it's already in the `lexicon`.
+  - use `compareObsPred()` to decide whether there is an error. `comparisonStrategy` is a parameter that decided whether to compare via plain sampling (`sample`), or compare the predicted output to a set of 'credible outputs' in the observed distribution (`HDI`).
+See the documentation of `compareObsPred()` for details.
+  - If there's an error:
+    -- use `perceptronUpdate()` to update all the general constraints -- if any lexical constraints exist for this UR, update them according to perceptron update rule.
+NOTE: a hard upper limit of 700 is imposed on lexical constraint weights.
+This is because around 740 or so, exponentiating the negative to calculate the probability yields a zero, which later yields a division by zero error
+    -- if there's no lexical constraint for this UR that prefers the correct output, induce one -- (if lexical constraints are being induced probabilistically, first do some calculations to decide what the right probability is)
+  - increment time `t`
+  - update the trained UR's `lastSeen` and `nSeen` parameters

 `epoch(theory, iterations, learnRate, lexCstartW, decayRate=None, decayType=None)` Runs `update()` *iterations* number of times.
 Returns the error rate during the epoch, and two lists, one of lexCs and one of weights of those lexCs